rmitchellscott/Aviary/AUTHENTICATION.md

 ## Migration from Single-User Mode

-When enabling multi-user mode with OIDC or proxy auth:
+When enabling multi-user mode:

 1. Set `MULTI_USER=true` in your environment
+2. Set `AUTH_USERNAME` and `AUTH_PASSWORD` for the initial run
-2. The env-based user becomes the administrator
+3. The env-based user becomes the administrator
-3. Existing rmapi configuration is migrated to the admin user, if present
+4. Existing rmapi configuration is migrated to the admin user, if present
-4. Existing PDF files are moved to the admin user's directory, if present
+5. Existing PDF files are moved to the admin user's directory, if present
-5. Environment-based API key is migrated to the admin user's account, if present
+6. Environment-based API key is migrated to the admin user's account, if present

 ## API Access